 How do you use tagging in RFPIO’s Content Library to organize your RFP content?

 Tagging within RFPIO’s Content Library works so much better than organizing questions and answers with folders.
 We had a folder system with our old RFP software—when I needed to find a question a year later, I never knew where it went.

 With banking proposals, the bulk of the questions and answers will fall under a certain product or product set.
 So you tag your RFP content in the Content Library with the name of the product, in addition to its larger product group.

 Tagging makes it easier to delegate questions to subject matter experts as well.
 When an ACH question comes in, I search for the ACH tag and assign these responses to the ACH product manager so she can review the content for accuracy.

 Overall, tagging allows you to connect the dots with all of your RFP content.
 You find RFP responses quicker and keep your content up-to-date.
 It’s the difference between Outlook and Gmail when you’re organizing thousands of emails.

 RFP response management teams tend to have different internal styles with tagging.
 Describe yours.

 Generally, the tags you choose for your RFP content are pretty obvious.
 There will always be a few outliers, but the majority of the responses clearly fall in a particular product bucket or problem bucket.
 Even then, usually there will be a product that’s an answer to that problem, like fraud prevention or ACH positive pay.

-When I first imported all of our existing RFP response content into RFPIO’s answer library, I did the majority of the tagging.
+When I first imported all of our existing RFP response content into RFPIO’s Content Library, I did the majority of the tagging.
 Now that our product managers update their content within the tool, I give them access to change those tags or add content as they see fit.
 Occasionally, I review the RFP content library to clean up any tags that look wonky.

 In the same survey, managing company branding and positioning with RFP content was another challenge for 14% of RFP responders.
 What are some ways your team is maintaining brand consistency with RFPs?